 The good news is that there is relative quiet between innings and you are not inundated with announcements or advertisements all game long.

 The dome is located in a suburb about 15 minutes by subway from downtown.
-There is nothing here other than a huge shopping mall next door and after the game you'll want to head back to the center of the city.
-Close to the main station lies an Irish pub called The Cooper's which is a welcoming spot underneath a business hotel (3-25-6 Meieki, Nakamura-ku, Nagoya).
+There is nothing here other than a huge shopping mall next door and after the game you’ll want to head back to the center of the city.
+Close to the main station lies an Irish pub called The Cooper’s which is a welcoming spot underneath a business hotel (3-25-6 Meieki, Nakamura-ku, Nagoya).
 They are most famous for their Crazy Guinness contest where you are challenged to drink 3 liters of the dark beer faster than anyone before.
-The current record was 2m48s; failure to beat that will cost you 5,000 yen.
+The current record is 2m48s; failure to beat that will cost you 5,000 yen.

 The Chunichi fans in my area were very supportive and cheered their team all night long.
 There was a good mix demographically with a number of elderly people along with families with young children.
 Everybody seemed to be really enjoying themselves and behaving well.
 The only annoyance was fans leaning forward in the first row of the upper deck and blocking the view of those behind them.

 When the Nagoya Dome first opened in 1997, there was no convenient station close by.
 That changed in 2000 when the Nagoya Dome Mae Yada subway stop was added to the Meijo line.
 From here to the dome is a ten-minute walk, first along a long walkway with dozens of historical baseball pictures as well as photos of each player on the roster.
 Because this walkway is crowded before and after games it is tough to stop and look at everything on display but if you can get there a few hours before the game, it should be easier to enjoy.